MikeG621/ImageFormat-Dat/Readme.txt

 ==========
 Copyright Information

-Copyright (C) Michael Gaisser, 2009-2021
+Copyright (C) Michael Gaisser, 2009-2022
 This library file and related files are licensed under the Mozilla Public License v2.0 or later.
-See MPL.txt for further details.
+See License.txt for further details.

+The LZMA SDK is written and placed in the public domain by Igor Pavlov.

 "Star Wars" and related items are trademarks of LucasFilm Ltd and LucasArts Entertainment Co.